neondatabase/website/content/docs/guides/branch-restore.md

 #### Overwrite, not a merge

 It is important to understand that whenever you restore a branch, you are performing a _complete_ overwrite, not a merge or refresh.
 Everything on your current branch, data and schema, is replaced with the contents from the historical source.
-All interim data from the selected restore point onwards is removed from the branch.
+All data changes from the selected restore point onwards are excluded from the branch.

 #### Automatic backups